Juliusolsson05/i18n_translate/README.md

 - Python 3.x
 - `requests` library for Python
+- `tkinter` for the GUI interface

-You can install the required Python package using pip:
+Install the necessary Python packages using pip:

 ```bash
 pip install requests
 ```

+For `tkinter`, please refer to its [installation guide](https://tkdocs.com/tutorial/install.html), as the installation process can vary depending on your operating system.

 ## Usage

-1. **Start the Tool**: Run the `i18n_translate_tool` script.
+1. **Launch the Tool**: Execute the `i18n_translate_tool` script.
    ```bash
    python script.py
    ```
-2. **Set API Keys**: Enter your DeepL API key, and if necessary, your Google Translate API key when prompted.
+2. **Input API Keys**: When prompted, enter your DeepL API key and, if necessary, your Google Translate API key.
-3. **Select i18n Folder**: Choose the folder containing your i18n JSON files.
+3. **Choose i18n Folder**: Select the folder containing your i18n JSON files.
-4. **Start Translation**: Click the "Calculate Characters and Translate" button to begin the translation process.
+4. **Initiate Translation**: Click the "Calculate Characters and Translate" button to start the translation.

 ## Contributing

-Contributions to `i18n_translate_tool` are welcome!
-Please feel free to submit pull requests or open issues to improve the functionality or address any bugs.
+We encourage contributions to `i18n_translate_tool`!
+Feel free to submit pull requests or open issues for enhancements or bug fixes.

 ## License

-This project is licensed under [MIT License](LICENSE).
+This project is under the [MIT License](LICENSE).

 ## Note

-This tool is currently independent but will be merged with Nordtools in the future to provide a comprehensive toolkit for developers.
+While this tool currently operates independently, it will soon be part of Nordtools, offering a more comprehensive set of tools for developers.

 ## TODO